nerves-project/nerves/guides/advanced/porting-guide.md

 - **Wrong device tree**: The kernel boots but peripherals don't work.
 Double-check that you're using the exact DTB for your board, not just the SoC family.
 - **Missing firmware blobs**: WiFi or other peripherals are silent.
 Some hardware needs proprietary blobs loaded at runtime.
 - **Bootloader can't find the kernel**: This is usually a U-Boot configuration problem.
-Check the [U-Boot environment variables](https://docs.u-boot.org/en/latest/usage/environment.html) -specifically `bootcmd`, `kernel_addr_r`, and `fdt_addr_r`.
+Check the [U-Boot environment variables](https://docs.u-boot.org/en/latest/usage/environment.html), specifically `bootcmd`, `kernel_addr_r`, and `fdt_addr_r`.
 These control what U-Boot loads and where it loads it to.
 If your board uses a boot script (`boot.scr`), make sure it's actually on the boot partition and that U-Boot is looking in the right place.
 The [U-Boot partition syntax](https://docs.u-boot.org/en/latest/usage/partitions.html) (`mmc 0:1`, etc.) trips people up, `0` is the device number and `1` is the partition number, and they don't always map to what you'd expect.
 - **U-Boot SPL doesn't start**: On many ARM boards, the boot ROM loads a small first-stage loader (SPL) from a specific offset on the SD card.
-If it's at the wrong offset, you get nothing -no output, no signs of life.
+If it's at the wrong offset, you get nothing, no output, no signs of life.
 Check the [SPL boot documentation](https://docs.u-boot.org/en/latest/usage/spl_boot.html) for how the TPL → SPL → U-Boot chain works, and look up your SoC in the [board-specific docs](https://docs.u-boot.org/en/latest/board/index.html) (organized by vendor: Allwinner, Amlogic, Rockchip, TI, NXP, etc.) for the exact offset.
 - **Wrong kernel command line**: `root=` pointing to the wrong partition, or missing `rootwait` which causes the kernel to panic before the SD card driver is ready.
-U-Boot passes this through `bootargs` -see the [environment variables reference](https://docs.u-boot.org/en/latest/usage/environment.html) for the full list of standard variables.
+U-Boot passes this through `bootargs`, see the [environment variables reference](https://docs.u-boot.org/en/latest/usage/environment.html) for the full list of standard variables.

 #### When in doubt, connect a serial console